 These include:

-- The API Freshwater Master Test Kit
+- An API Freshwater Master Test Kit: Monitor water parameters weekly

 Water Changes

 It is essential to do regular water changes for your Scissortail Rasbora.
-We recommend changing the water every week.
+We recommend changing 25-30% of the water every week.
 This will help to keep the water quality high and prevent problems such as disease and stress.

 Cleaning The Tank